mgatsby900/LearnAnalytics-DoingMachineLearningwithAzureMLStudio/instructor_resources/Doing Machine Learning with Azure ML (3-day course).md

 --------------------------------------------------------------------------------

-Both batch and case-by-case scoring is available in Azure Machine learning as a web service:
+Both batch and online scoring is available in Azure Machine learning as a web service:

 - **Request-Response Service (RRS)**: A low latency, highly scalable service that provides an interface to the stateless models created and deployed by using Machine Learning Studio.
 - **Batch Execution Service (BES)**: An asynchronous service that scores a batch for data records.